 Does it Cause Cancer?

 So, should you use liquid smoke?
-I'm not going to say no. Liquid smoke is as safe as any smoking process, probably more so.
+We're not going to say no. Liquid smoke is as safe as any smoking process, probably more so.
 This means that there is a very small, but real cancer risk.
-This is because smoke, no matter the source, contains a number of interesting chemicals and some of them have been shown to cause cancer.
+This is because smoke, no matter the source, contains some interesting chemicals and some of them have been shown to cause cancer.
 According to studies, these chemicals can be found in liquid smoke.

-If you do use liquid smoke to add that certain smokiness to your pot of chili, I suggest choosing a brand that contains no additional flavorings.
-If the point is to add smoke flavor, I don't see the reason to add molasses or any other flavorings in the process.
+If you do use liquid smoke to add that certain smokiness to your pot of chili, we suggest choosing a brand that contains no additional flavorings.
+If the point is to add smoke flavor, we don't see the reason to add molasses or any other flavorings in the process.

 There are alternatives, however.
 These days it is possible to find smoked salts, sugars, and other foods that are actually smoked.
 Buy from reputable stores that specialize in natural products and there should be any concern about buying salt coated in liquid smoke.